Back to the Good Grub Guide

-Great Thai that comes highly recommended by the locals.
+Great Thai that comes highly recommended by the locals (better than the Katoomba Thai places).
 BYO with reasonably priced food.
 Open 7 days.

 Perfectly positioned above the Valley of the Waters (at the finish point for Empress Canyon).
 The food, while a tad pricy, is generally great.
 An open fire makes it very cosy in winter.

-A bit trendy and pricey, and can often have a big queue, but very good quiches, pretzels and rolls.
-Staff can be a bit rude, but usually only when it is busy.
+A bit pricey and can often have a big queue, but very good quiches, pretzels, pies and rolls.

 Superb morning coffee, brilliant cakes and excellent breakfasts.

-Fairly standard pub fare, and prices.
-Reasonably accommodating of bushwalkers after a cold beer or an open fire in winter.
+Fairly standard pub fare.
+Reasonably accommodating of bushwalkers seeking a cold beer or an open fire in winter.
 Right on the highway and close to the station.

-Good breakfast menu, lots of vegetarian options, servings are huge, and the scones are great.
+Good breakfast menu, lots of vegetarian options, huge servings, and the scones are great.
 It also has a huge book collection upstairs.
 Opens at 8am.

-Good food, reasonable prices, nicely restored historic building.
+Good food, reasonable prices, in a nicely restored old pub.
 In winter the fire is going and there is a good selection of beers on tap.
 Friendly service, comfy lounges and no issues with dress code.